cognitive-intelligence/cognitive-intelligence.github.io/src/pages/index.md

 ### Work opportunities

 Cisconians work hard — and we reward hard.
-We go beyond the usual benefits with surprising extras we think you'll love.
+We go beyond the usual benefits, with surprising extras we think you'll love.

 <CardButton>Open positions</CardButton>